sudoblockio/tackle/docs/installation.md

 pip install tackle-box
 ```

+> Binary versions coming soon

+> Windows users: Tackle-box strives to be fully functional on windows but has some [incompatibilities](https://github.com/robcxyz/tackle-box/actions/workflows/main-windows.yml).
+Accepting PRs.

 Tackle-box has the capability to install additional package dependencies from hooks.
 If you wish to keep your system python interpreter clean of packages, you should use a virtual environment.

 ```shell